 Nadia Nadim plays for NWSL club Racing Louisville FC and for the Danish national team and I am so proud of her!
 Being a footballer is high-key one of the coolest jobs on earth.
-I love seeing Afghans succeed- yes even the diaspora- especially when they proudly represent Afghanistan.
+I love seeing Afghans succeed- no matter where they are- especially when they proudly represent Afghanistan.
 I do, however, have a problem with how Nadia’s story is being used.

 How come Nadia doesn’t play for the national team of Afghanistan?
-Why is she using all of her great talent to play for a white man’s team?
+Why is she using all of her great talent to play for another nation's team?
 For a country that helped actively destroy hers, forcing her family to flee in the first place?
-But nooooo god forbid we ask those questions.
-Instead, Nadia’s story is used to make the whiteys “feel grateful” for their lives as well as to make sure they continue being cogs in the machine of capitalism.
+But no god forbid we ask those questions.
+Instead, Nadia’s story is used by non-Afghans to “feel grateful” for their lives as well as to make sure they continue being cogs in the machine of capitalism.

 I see Nadia being compared to Kim Kardashian, as a woman we should encourage our daughters to look up to instead of people like the Kardashian's.
 When you use one WoC to pull down another WoC…uh oh!
 Sounds like your feminism isn’t intersectional.
 We can celebrate Nadia without positioning her as a Kardashian foil.